Longmont Chamber launches kickoff for Longmont Restaurant Week – BizWest

 LONGMONT — The Longmont Area Chamber of Commerce Friday will hold a kickoff party for Longmont Restaurant Week, a 10-day showcase of local food and beverage options.

-BizWest's Notable Women in Human Resources recognizes outstanding women who recruit, attract and engage employees, and help manage the rapid change every business must navigate today.

-We are welcoming nominations to help us determine those leaders we will recognize in the November edition of BizWest.

 The Oct.
 8 event will take place from 4 to 6 p.m. at The Garden, Left Hand Brewing Co.’s beer garden, at 1245 Boston Ave., and will feature food, drink and live music.
-The kickoff event is free and open to the public, but registration is required.
+The kickoff event is free and open to the public.
+Registration is encouraged but not required.

 Longmont Restaurant Week features almost 40 local restaurants and craft-beverage companies.

-Tickets for Longmont Restaurant Week cost $18.71 — in honor of the year Longmont was founded — or $28.71.
+Diners at participating restaurants can request their special Longmont Restaurant Week menu.
+Costs range from $18.71 — in honor of the year Longmont was founded — to $28.71.
+Menus are available online at www.LongmontRestaurantWeek.com.

-Note: Editor’s note: This article has been corrected to note that registration for the kickoff event is encouraged, but not required, and that tickets are not required for Longmont Restaurant Week.